ahsanzaman2489/DWD-frontendtest/README.md

 1) React
 2) React Router
 3) Redux
-4) Redux presist (to presist the state in localstorage)
+4) Redux persist (to persist the state in localstorage)
 5) HTML
 6) SCSS
 7) Toastify